hmslima/sambahsacompletegrammar/sambahsa.md

 odt-documents

-THE ENCLITICS
+ENCLITICS AND PROCLITICS
 ========================

 Some of these words are not easy to be translated, but this chapter will teach you how to use them.
+Enclitics are words put after another word while proclitics are words put before another word.

 The word “tun” is the demonstrative of “kun” or “quando”.